gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 Shingling creates more features, so your detector will need more time to compute similarity.

 ### Non-overlapping

+A non-overlapping type of featuring is hash-breaking, a process typically used to detect duplicates or exact copies.
+Hash-breaking creates features with no overlap.
+Below are some examples of hash-breaking.

+Example sentence: _I have a very big house_

+Bigramhash-breaking
+(bigram= an n-gram of size 2)
+(I have), (a very), (big house)
+Feature 1 = I have
+Feature 2 = a very
+Feature 3 = big house

+Trigramhash-breaking
+(trigram = an n-gram of size 3)
+(I have a), (very big house)
+Feature 1 = I have a
+Feature 2 = very big house

 ### Shingling or hash-breaking?